tinymovr/python-can-canine/README.rst

 python-can-canine
 =================

-This module is a plugin that lets you use Canine CAN adapters with the CANine firmware in python-can.
+This module is a plugin that lets you use `CANine adapters <https://tinymovr.com/products/can-bus-adapter>`_ with the `CANine firmware <https://github.com/tinymovr/CANine>`_. in python-can.

 Installation